kiran-sumant/ObsidianKM/Academic/Literature Review.md

 [[FUT10 and FUT11 are novel protein O-fucosyltransferases that modify protein EMI domains]]

+> [!warning] Importantey
+> - Does the EMI domain contain an EGF adjacent motif?
+> - Is there a possible evolution link between either TSF or EGF and EMI domain?

 ## Software for Novel Protein Search/Discovery

 [[ColabFold making protein folding accessible to all]]